 - 1. Ceiling any type, although it must be able to support the insulating material, or have the insulation attached to it. - 2.
 Damp control course made of metal or plastic film. - 3.
 Supporting rafters generally made of wood. - 4.
 Insulation slabs, matting or foam between the rafters.
 It is even better if they can be made to run across under the rafters, although a different construction is required for this.
 The thickness of the insulating layer depends on the material used and the degree of insulation required. - 5.
 Ventilated cavity: thickness depends on pitch of roof (see table 4.1). - 6.
 Timber boarding: If titanium zinc is to be used, the preferred type of timber is unplaned, untreated boards no less than 22 mm thick.
-The boards should be arranged horizontally without tongue and groove, and there should be a 5 mm gap between the boards.
+The boards should be arranged horizontally, with a minimum thickness of 21 mm and width 100 mm, without tongue and groove.